 Gretsch Guitar Pickups

-Typically found on Electromatic models, the DeArmond 2000 is a lower-cost variation on the classic Dynasonic.
+Typically found on Electromatic models, the DeArmond 2000 was a lower-cost variation on the classic Dynasonic.

 From about 1949 to 1957 Harry DeArmond’s “Dynasonic” pickups were standard on almost all electric Gretsch guitars, with the exception of the Convertible model.